wp-plugins/tabbed-login/readme.txt

 * Shortcode added for integration in page
 * Added language support for Swedish
-* Added language support for German,Lithuanian and Albanian(26/03/2013)
+* Added language support for German, Lithuanian and Albanian(26/03/2013)

 = 1.0.4 =